alex-truby/colorado_drought_study/README.md

 * **Standardized Precipitation Evapotranspiration Index (SPEI) -** The SPEI is an extension of the precipitaion index utilized in the PDSI model, but also includes potential surface water evapotranspiration.
 Because of this, the SPEI should also account for the impact on water demand from increased temperature.
 More information can be found [here](https://climatedataguide.ucar.edu/climate-data/standardized-precipitation-evapotranspiration-index-spei).
 *  **United States Drought Monitor (UDSM) -** The USDM is published and mainted by the National Drought Mitigation Center at the University of Nebraska-Lincoln.
 The UDSM utilizes the PDSI as one of the inputs for the model, along with soil moisture, weekly streamflow measurements from the USGS, and Objective Drought Indicators from the Univserity.
 More information on this index can be found [here](https://droughtmonitor.unl.edu/About/AbouttheData/DroughtClassification.aspx).

-Rather than blindly choosing one of the above indicators as the basis of this study,  I decided to utilize all three, and compare the results from each.
+Rather than blindly choosing one of the above indicators as the basis of this study,  all three were evaluated, and the reuslts from each compared.

 -----